rubyfu/RubyFu/module_0x4__web_kungfu/browser_manipulation.md

 # Browser Manipulation
 As a hacker, sometimes you need to automate your client side tests (ex.
 XSS) and reduce the false positives that happen specially in XSS tests.
 The traditional automation depends on finding the sent payload been received in the response, but it doesn't mean the vulnerability get really exploited so you have to do it manually again and again.

-Here we'll learn to make ruby control our browser in order to simulate the same attacks from from browser and get the real results.
+Here we'll learn to make ruby control our browser in order to **emulate** the same attacks from from browser and get the real results.

 The most known APIs for this task are ***Selenium*** and ***Watir*** which support most know web browsers currently exist.